SAP-samples/teched2023-AD161/exercises/Ex6/README.md

 If you don't get a new tab, please check whether there is a blocker running in your browser.
 If so, please allow the domain of the Business Application Studio to open a new tab.

-A preview of the service opens and the ProcessorService appears in the list of services on the right-hand side.
+A preview of the service opens and the **ProcessorService** appears in the list of services on the right-hand side.
 From the **Customers** raw, click icon **View as code** to preview the list of customers.
-This time you will get a lot more data than before, it is the real business partner data from the S/4 backend
+This time you will get a lot more data than before, in addition the names are different, it is the real business partner data from the S/4 HANA backend

 ![](/exercises/Ex6/images/customerliveresults.png)